hrubanj/webpage/_posts/2023-05-21-journeymans-guide-notes-on-sql-queries.markdown

 We limited the scope of this post to 'tabular databases that support SQL'.
 Such a long-winded definition might seem unnecessary, so let's unpack it.
 Tabular databases are databases that store data in tables.
 SQL support means that we can use standard SQL (ANSI???) to query them.
-This is not the same thing as relational databases--for example Snowflake falls under our definition, but it does not let you define relations.
+This is not the same thing as relational databases—for example Snowflake falls under our definition, but it does not let you define relations.
 Generally, databases for analytics tend to use SQL and be tabular but non-relational.
 On the other hand, several modern databases support a subset of SQL syntax but are not tabular (e.g. CosmosDB).
 Yet another group uses tables as an underlying storage but does not support SQL queries (e.g. EdgeDB).